Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages-deployments.md

-# Delete Pages Alias Deployments
+# Delete Alias Deployments

-The purpose of this program is to offer a quick way to bulk remove Pages Alias deployments that you don't want typically once your have merged a pull request.
+The purpose of this program is to offer a quick way to bulk remove Cloudflare Pages Alias deployments that you don't want typically once your have merged a pull request.

 **Required API Permissions**: _Account:Cloudflare Pages:Edit_